Efficient Computation of High-Dimensional Penalized Generalized Linear Mixed Models by Latent Factor Modeling of the Random Effects: Simulations: Variable selection in Binomial data with 100 predictors

-As far as we are aware, the \textbf{glmmPen} method developed by \cite{rashid2020} and implemented in the \textbf{glmmPen} R package available on CRAN is the only other method that performs simultaneous fixed and random effects variable selection in high dimensional GLMMs.

-We next compare the performance of this \textbf{glmmPen} method and our novel \textbf{glmmPen\_FA} method developed in this paper.
-We first compared the performance of these methods in moderate dimensions.
-We simulated binary responses from a logistic mixed effects model much like the procedure described in Section \ref{sec:simbin}, except the total number of predictors used in the analyses was $p=25$ and we restricted our consideration to $r=3$ common factors for all simulation scenarios.
-For the \textbf{glmmPen\_FA} method, all values of $r$ used in the algorithm were from the Growth Ratio estimates of $r$.
-In these moderate dimensions of $p=25$ with our given sample size of $N=2500$, it is reasonable to use \textbf{glmmPen} to perform variable selection in logistic mixed effects models assuming an unstructured random effects covariance matrix, allowing us to use as directly comparable model assumptions as possible for these method comparisons.

-Table \ref{tab:comp_pos} gives the average true and false positives for both the fixed and random effects, the median time in hours to complete the variable selection procedure, and the average of the mean absolute deviation between the coefficient estimates and the true coefficients across all simulation replicates.
-Table \ref{tab:comp_r} gives the Growth Ratio $r$ estimation procedure results for the \textbf{glmmPen\_FA} method.

-When comparing the \textbf{glmmPen\_FA} and \textbf{glmmPen} results in these $p=25$ simulations, we see that the median time for \textbf{glmmPen} to complete the variable selection procedures ranged from 2.53 to 3.28 hours for all four simulation scenarios considered.
-On the other hand, the \textbf{glmmPen\_FA} method was able to fit these variable selection procedures about 5-6 times faster, where the median running time ranged from 0.47 to 0.59 hours.

-Table \ref{tab:comp_pos} also shows that there is little difference in the true positives for both the fixed and random effects between the two methods.
-However, \textbf{glmmPen} tends to have more false positives in the fixed effects.

-We also performed variable selection using \textbf{glmmPen} on the $r=3$, $p=100$ simulations described in Section \ref{sec:simbin}.
-In these larger dimensions, we simplified the \textbf{glmmPen} estimation procedure by assuming an independent covariance matrix to reduce the number of random effects covariance parameters.
+We also used \textbf{glmmPen} to perform variable selection on the simulations where the true number of latent factors was $r=3$.
 We let the \textbf{glmmPen} variable selection procedure proceed for 100 hours.
-In that time, \textbf{glmmPen} was able to complete the following number of replicates out of the 100 total replicates: 83 for ($\beta=1,\boldsymbol B=$ Moderate), 71 for ($\beta=1,\boldsymbol B= $ Large), 100 for ($\beta=2,\boldsymbol B=$ Moderate), and 96 for for ($\beta=2,\boldsymbol B=$ Large).
-The minimum times needed to complete the \textbf{glmmPen} variable selection procedures: 39.91, 57.60, 23.63, and 42.79 hours, respectively; in summary, it took a day or more for the fastest simulation replicates to complete when using the \textbf{glmmPen} method.
-In cases where we desire to select true random effects from a large number of total predictors, it is clear that the \textbf{glmmPen\_FA} estimation procedure significantly reduces the required time to perform variable selection.
+In that time, \textbf{glmmPen} was able to complete the following number of replicates out of the 100 total replicates: 83 for ($\beta=1,\boldsymbol B=$ Moderate), 71 for ($\beta=1,\boldsymbol B= $ Large), 100 for ($\beta=2,\boldsymbol B=$ Moderate), and 96 for ($\beta=2,\boldsymbol B=$ Large).
+The minimum times needed to complete the \textbf{glmmPen} variable selection procedures were 39.91, 57.60, 23.63, and 42.79 hours, respectively.